8 Reasons the Scale Says You Gained Weight Overnight

 “More fiber will turn into a heavier, bulkier, waterier, and more massive bowel movement.
 This will hold onto water, also increasing ‘weight’,” Hunnes explains.
 “However, as soon as you excrete that bowel movement, that weight will be shed, so this would not be true weight gain, such as fat or lean mass.”

 Essentially, the same thing is going on here as in the point above, but the cause may not necessarily be fiber.
 Before you alter your diet or workout routine, make sure you’re adequately hydrated and your bowel movements are on a regular schedule.

 People who menstruate, listen up.
 “Right before our periods, we hold onto water and ‘gain’ weight, which can be devastating for some women,” Hunnes explains.
 And it’s not always as simple as holding some extra water.

 Hunnes points out that hormonal shifts can also compel women to reach for saltier foods, which may additionally result in excess water weight from increased sodium.
-But it shouldn’t be cause for alarm because, as Hunnes points out, “once we get our periods, the hormone shifts again lead us to shed that water weight and the scale will come back down.”
+But it shouldn’t be cause for alarm because, as Hunnes points out, “once we get our periods, the hormone shifts again, leading us to shed that water weight, and the scale will come back down.”

 6. You switched to intermittent fasting

 Don’t get us wrong: There are plenty of studies that show the benefits of intermittent fasting.
 One such benefit is getting to consume larger meals, since the eating window is smaller.
 But if you just started eating this way and ate a bigger meal than usual, the scale could jump temporarily.

 And while several factors on this list may be contributing weight gain, it could also be something you never considered.
 The scale might jump from larger portions “based on the sheer increase in blood volume from large meals,” White explains.
 This increase can derive from two sources: water inherent in food and water retained as a result of excess sodium.